 You will be expected to hold some responsibility within your department(s), and – after any training needed – we would look to you to provide ‘second in command’ cover for staff holidays and days off.

 Living and working together within our residential community forms an integral part of the volunteer programme.
-We have a structured framework with weekly volunteer meetings, and an ongoing pastoral and work support for volunteers whilst they are here.
+We have a structured framework with weekly volunteer meetings, and an work support for volunteers whilst they are here.

 To Apply email email@example.com